Reconfigurable Intelligent Surface-assisted Multi-UAV Networks: Efficient Resource Allocation with Deep Reinforcement Learning: Centralised Optimisation for Power Allocation and Phase-shift Matrix

 The target actor network parameters $\theta_{q}$ and the target critic network parameters $\theta_{\mu'}$ are updated by using soft target updates as follows:

 where $\varkappa$ is a hyperparameter between $0$ and $1$.

-In the DDPG algorithm the deterministic policy is trained in an off-policy way; thus, for \emph{explorations} and \emph{explotations} purpose, we add a noise process of $\mathcal{N}(0,1)$ as follows \cite{Lillicrap:15}:
+In the DDPG algorithm, the deterministic policy is trained in an off-policy way; thus, for \emph{explorations} and \emph{explotations} purpose, we add a noise process of $\mathcal{N}(0,1)$ as follows \cite{Lillicrap:15}:

 where $\psi$ is a hyperparameter.
-The details of our DDPG algorithm-based technique for joint power allocation and phaseshift matrix optimisation in IRS-assisted UAV communications are presented in Alg. \ref{alg:DDPG} with $E$ and $T$ are the number of the maximum episode and time step, respectively.
+The details of our DDPG algorithm-based technique for joint power allocation and phase-shift matrix optimisation in RIS-assisted UAV communications are presented in Algorithm \ref{alg:DDPG}, where $E$ and $T$ denote the number of the maximum episode and time step, respectively.